-The PCI-China series is a predictor of policy changes.
+The PCI-China series is a predictor of policy changes in China.
 A spike in the indicator signals a policy change, while a vertical bar marks the occurrence of a policy change labeled by the event.

 Introduction